 In Latvia, Easter is known as “Lieldienas,” a term meaning “Big Days” and originally the name of the ancient pagan spring equinox festival.
 When Latvia became a Christian country, old pagan equinox traditions and new Christian traditions mixed, to a degree, and were celebrated during Lieldienas.
+There are two public holidays provided for the Easter season, being Good Friday and Easter Monday.

 |2019||19 Apr||Fri||Good Friday|